jsmoriss/jsm-show-user-meta/README.md

 <h2>Description</h2>

-<p>The JSM's Show User Metadata plugin displays user profile meta keys and their unserialized values in a metabox at the bottom of user profile editing pages.
-By default, the current user needs to have the 'manage_options' capability to view the User Metadata metabox, and the 'manage_options' capability to delete individual meta keys.
-The default 'manage_options' capability can be modified using the 'jsmsum_show_metabox_capability' and 'jsmsum_delete_meta_capability' filters.</p>
+<p>The JSM's Show User Metadata plugin displays user profile meta keys and their unserialized values in a metabox at the bottom of user profile editing pages.</p>

+<p>By default, the current user needs to have the 'manage_options' capability to view the User Metadata metabox, and the 'manage_options' capability to delete individual meta keys.
+The default 'manage_options' capability can be modified using the 'jsmsum_show_metabox_capability' and 'jsmsum_delete_meta_capability' filters (see filters.txt in the plugin folder).</p>

 <p>There are no plugin settings - simply <em>install</em> and <em>activate</em> the plugin.</p>